pgMemento/pgMemento/README.md

 Using a semistructured data type like JSONB can make the data logs more compact.
 In general, using JSONB for auditing has another big advantage:
 The audit mechanism (triggers and audit tables) does not need to adapt to schema changes.
-Actually, you do not even need history tables for each audited table (sometimes also called 'shadow tables').
+You do not need history tables for each audited table (sometimes also called 'shadow tables').
 All logs can be written to one central table with a JSONB field.

 ![alt text](https://github.com/pgMemento/pgMemento/blob/master/material/generic_logging.png "Generic logging")

-To trace different versions of a tuple in the log table a synthetical key is created in each audited table called `audit_id`.
-This is easier than relying on a table's primary key which can be defined on multiple tables and for different data types.
+To trace different versions of a tuple in the log table a surrogate key is created in each audited table called `audit_id`.
+It is easier than relying on a table's primary key which can be defined on multiple columns and for different data types.
 Audit_ids are unique in a (single node) database.

-pgMemento provides functions to recreate a former table or database state in a separate database schema incl. constraints and indexes.
-As event triggers are capturing any schema changes, the restored table or database will have the layout of the past state.
+pgMemento provides an API to recreate former table or database states in a separate database schema incl. constraints and indexes.
+As event triggers are capturing logical schema changes, the restored table or database will have the layout of the past state.
 Historic versions of tuples and tables can also be queried on-the-fly through provided funtcions.

 An audit trail like pgMemento is probably not ideal for write-instensive databases.
 However, as only OLD data is logged it will certainly take